monimaj89/Project3-Savor-Pages/README.md

 * The solution to implementing Cloudinary API to allow users to upload images was inspired by my menthor Gareth McGirr and the Code Institute Slack Community, in particular by [Emma Hewson's MP3](https://github.com/emmahewson/mp3-swimmon)

 ## Content
-* Sample recipes poster on Savor Pages were sourced from [Simple Recipes](https://www.simplyrecipes.com/)
+* Sample recipes posted on Savor Pages were sourced from [Simple Recipes](https://www.simplyrecipes.com/)

 ## Images
 Images for a hero image as well as for a recipes were borrowed from [Pexel](https://www.pexels.com/)